 There are other things to consider as well but that’s the kind of trend I’d look for first.
 Ask yourself whether or not there is something that connects the listings together and if there is, is it something you should take as a sign that you shouldn’t invest.

 4. Price Drops

 Another thing to consider is price drops.
 So when you’re researching an area and you see a few properties that have had recent price reductions then you should pause for thought.

 There are a couple of simple ways that you can check for price drops.
 You can check on Zoopla, a property portal, whether or not there’s been a price reduction on a property.
 There are also Rightmove plugins that you can get if you’re using Google Chrome.

 We’ve written about how to do this in previous posts listed below and two weeks ago we made a video about how to calculate rental demand in an area which covers many of the same techniques.

 So, you need to know whether or not a property price has recently changed or had a reduction.
-If a lot of this is going on in a given area then they maybe something going on.
+If a lot of this is going on in a given area then there may be something going on.

 - How to use Google Chrome to track property on Rightmove

 - How To Use Rightmove Like A Pro & Find Houses In Need Of Renovation